Curlew sandpiper: Breeding

 The breeding grounds are occupied from June till late August.
 The male curlew sandpiper performs an aerial display during courtship.
 The nesting site is at the edge of a marsh or pool, or on dry patches of tundra.
 The average clutch size is 3.8 eggs which are laid at daily intervals.
 The eggs are incubated by the female and hatch after 19–20 days.
 The chicks are cared for by the female for 14–16 days.

 The reproductive success of this species appears to be dependent on the population of lemmings (West Siberian lemmings (Lemmus sibiricus), East Siberian lemmings (Lemmus paulus) and the Arctic lemming (Dicrostonyx torquatus).
 In poor lemming years, predatory species such as the Arctic fox (Alopes lagopus) will take Arctic-breeding waders instead.

 Food and feeding

 It forages in soft mud on marshes and the coast, mainly picking up food by sight.
 It mostly eats insects and other small invertebrates.

 Status

-Counts of the curlew sandpipe in South Africa, specifically at Langebaan Lagoon where they are most numerous, indicate a 40% decline in numbers between 1975 and 2009.
+Counts of the curlew sandpiper in South Africa, specifically at Langebaan Lagoon where they are most numerous, indicate a 40% decline in numbers between 1975 and 2009.
 A similar trend has been noted in Australia and may be linked to effects of global warming at the breeding grounds.
-It has an extremely large range but although the population is large it is very hard to determine and appears to be decreasing,.
-The International Union for Conservation of Nature (IUCN) has judged the species to be "Near-threatened".
+It has an extremely large range but although the population is large it is very hard to determine and appears to be decreasing.
+The International Union for Conservation of Nature (IUCN) has judged the species to be "Vulnerable".
 The curlew sandpiper is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.